Open and Shared AI Solutions for the Good of All

 OpenForAll.ai is building shared infrastructure for practical, reusable, and responsible AI in the public interest.
 We exist to help useful tools, implementation records, and deployment lessons move farther across organizations, sectors, and communities working on urgent human challenges.

-But OpenForAll.ai is not just about documentation.
+OpenForAll.ai is not just a library.

-This is OpenForAll.ai.
+This is OpenForAll.ai

 The social-impact ecosystem is entering a period of rapid change.